Cleaner air coming to Nassau County

 Control measures that reduce SO2, the sulfur oxide of greatest concern, can be expected to reduce people’s exposures to all gaseous SOx.

 Short-term exposures to SO2 can harm the human respiratory system and make breathing difficult.
-People with asthma, particularly children, are sensitive to these effects of SO2.
+People with asthma, particularly children, are sensitive to the effects of SO2.

 Copyright 2019 by WJXT News4Jax - All rights reserved.